davideC00/Bayesian-STAPLE/README.md

     If multiple_segmentations=True the shape must be:
     (dim_1, dim_2, ..., dim_N, segmentation, rater).
 - __w: 'hierarchical', [0,1] or array of [0,1] elements, default='hierarchical'__
-    This is the prior probability for the ground truth of containing label 1.
+    This is the prior probability for the ground truth of containing the structure (label=1).
     If it is 'hierarchical', this probability will be considered as a random variable and it will be  estimated from the sampling.
-    If it is a value between 0 and 1 all the voxels of the ground truth will have the same probability.
+    If it is a value between 0 and 1, all the items of the ground truth will have the same probability.
-    For each voxel of the ground truth can be fixed a specific probability passing an array of values between \[0,1\].
+    If is is an array, each item of the ground truth will have the the probability specified by the array.
 In this case, the w-array must have shape ( dim_1, dim_2, ..., dim_N).
-- __multiple_segmentations: boolean, default='False'__:
+- __multiple_segmentations: boolean, default=False__:
     Set to 'True' if the raters have made multiple segmentations for the same input.
 In this case, the data has to have shape (dim_1, dim_2, ..., dim_N, segmentation, rater).
 - __alpha_p: int, array of int, optional__:
     Number of true positives.